microsoft/GPS-Well-Architected-Partner-Training/1. Well-Architected Workshop/README.md

 ## Materials

-You can find in this folder the [Well-Architected Workshop full presentation](Azure%20Well-Architected%20Workshop.pdf) that already contains the links to all the tools.
+You can find in this folder the [Well-Architected Workshop full presentation][presentation] that already contains the links to all the tools.
 As additional content you can also find a custom [Continous Cloud Optimization Dashboard](ccodashboardiaas_modified.pbit).

 ## Documentation